 Fay Chandler Emerging Artist Awards

-The Mayor's Office of Arts and Culture organizes the awards each fall.
+The Mayor's Office of Arts and Culture organizes the awards each year.
 We give prizes to local artists who produce fresh, original, and contemporary work.
 A jury of Boston art professionals and peers judges the art.
 We award prizes in three categories.
 We also display the art in our Boston City Hall galleries.
 This gives artists the chance to get their art seen by the local arts community.

 The Emerging Artist Awards Ceremony and Exhibition takes place every fall at Boston City Hall.

 The awards are named after Fay Chandler, a champion and advocate of the arts.
 She started her career as an artist later in life.
 Chandler serves as an inspiration for this exhibition and to artists of all ages.PRIZES